Chicago Union Station: Predecessors

 The Michigan Central, which had previously been using the Illinois Central Railroad's Great Central Station, soon decided to back out of the agreement, and continued to use the Illinois Central Depot.
 The Chicago and North Western Railway, not part of the original agreement, considered switching to the new station from its Wells Street Station but deferred instead.
 In 1911 it built the Chicago and North Western Passenger Terminal for its operations.

 The remaining four original companies used the station when it opened in 1881.
 The headhouse of the Union Depot, a narrow building, fronted onto Canal Street and stretched from Madison Street to Adams Street.
 Tracks led into the station from the south, and platforms occupied a strip of land between the back of the headhouse and the bank of the Chicago River.
 South of the station, Adams, Jackson, and Van Buren Streets rose over the tracks and the river on bridges.
 The station, along with its successor, was effectively two back-to-back stub-end terminals.
 Virtually all trains arriving would terminate there, and passengers traveling further would need to change trains.

 Replacement

-The 1922 proposal for Union Station included a taller tower of offices above the terminal, but only a few stories for railroad offices were completed.
+The 1922 proposal for Union Station included a taller tower of offices above the terminal, but only the lower stories for railroad offices were completed.